7 Linux/Unix Instances Backup with N2WS

 • Scripts can be written in any programming language: shell scripts, Perl, Python, or even binary executables.

-• You only have to make sure the scripts can be executed and have the correct permissions.
+• You must make sure the scripts can be executed and have the correct permissions.

 Having more than one script with the same base name can result in unexpected behaviour.
 N2WS does not guarantee which script it will run, and even to run the same script every backup.